 A secondary goal of this experiment was to examine whether we replicate the classic result that generated categories often possess the same distributional properties as previously-known categories.
 Given the increased importance of replication within psychology (Zwaan, Etz, Lucas, & Donnellan, 2018), it is important as it serves as a conceptual replication of Jern and Kemp (2013).
+For analyses, distributional structure refers to variation on each individual dimension as well as the correlation between dimensions.
 For each generated category, we computed the category range along each axis (X, Y), as well as the correlation between features.
 These data, shown in Figure 6, reveal broad individual differences: Within each condition, some participants generated categories spanning the entire X- and Y- axis whereas other participants categories that spanned very little along each.
-Likewise, in each condition participants generated categories possessing strongly positive, neutral, and strongly negative correlations between the dimensions.
-Comparing the distributional statistics between conditions yields a broad yet, as we will see, misleading replication of the classic effect.
+Likewise, in each